Slavery among Native Americans in the United States: European enslavement of Native Americans

 Native American women were at risk for rape whether they were enslaved or not; during the early colonial years, settlers were disproportionately male.
 They turned to Native women for sexual relationships.
 Both Native American and African enslaved women suffered rape and sexual harassment by male slaveholders and other white men.

 The exact number of Native Americans who were enslaved is unknown because vital statistics and census reports were at best infrequent.
 Andrés Reséndez estimates that between 147,000 and 340,000 Native Americans were enslaved in North America, excluding Mexico.
 Linford Fisher's estimates 2.5 million to 5.5 million Natives enslaved in the entire Americas.
 Even though records became more reliable in the later colonial period, Native American slaves received little to no mention, or they were classed with African slaves with no distinction.
 For example, in the case of "Sarah Chauqum of Rhode Island", her master listed her as mulatto in the bill of sale to Edward Robinson, but she won her freedom by asserting her Narragansett identity.

 Little is known about Native Americans that were forced into labor.
 Two myths have complicated the history of Native American slavery: that Native Americans were undesirable as servants, and that Native Americans were exterminated or pushed out after King Philip's War.
 The precise legal status for some Native Americans is at times difficult to establish, as involuntary servitude and slavery were poorly defined in 17th-century British North America.
 Some masters asserted ownership over the children of Native American servants, seeking to turn them into slaves.
 The historical uniqueness of slavery in America is that European settlers drew a rigid line between insiders, "people like themselves who could never be enslaved", and nonwhite outsiders, "mostly Africans and Native Americans who could be enslaved".
-A unique feature between natives and colonists was that colonists gradually asserted sovereignty over the native inhabitants during the seventeenth century, ironically transforming them into subjects with collective rights and privileges that Africans could not enjoy.
+A unique feature between natives and colonists was that colonists gradually asserted sovereignty over the native inhabitants during the 17th century, ironically transforming them into subjects with collective rights and privileges that Africans could not enjoy.
 The West Indies developed as plantation societies prior to the Chesapeake Bay region and had a demand for labor.

 In the Spanish colonies, the church assigned Spanish surnames to Native Americans and recorded them as servants rather than slaves.
 Many members of Native American tribes in the Western United States were taken for life as slaves.
 In some cases, courts served as conduits for enslavement of Indians, as evidenced by the enslavement of the Hopi man Juan Suñi in 1659 by a court in Santa Fe for theft of food and trinkets from the governor's mansion.
 In the East, Native Americans were recorded as slaves.

 Slaves in Indian Territory across the United States were used for many purposes, from work in the plantations of the East, to guides across the wilderness, to work in deserts of the West, or as soldiers in wars.
 Native American slaves suffered from European diseases and inhumane treatment, and many died while in captivity.